 Diversification

-The iShares U.S. Aerospace & Defense ETF (ITA) and SPDR S&P 500 Aerospace & Defense ETF (XAR) are notable for managing substantial assets.
-They have $5.8 billion and 57,658 average daily volume respectively, offering a diverse entry into the defense industry.
+The iShares U.S. Aerospace & Defense ETF (ITA) manages $5.8 billion in assets, while the SPDR S&P 500 Aerospace & Defense ETF (XAR) trades at an average daily volume of 57,658 shares.
+Both give you a diversified entry point into the defense industry without the concentration risk of going stock by stock.

 Reliable Revenue Streams